Kundun: Critical reception

 Yet it seems to be Scorsese, rather than the studio, who is doing most to promote the film.
 So I asked him "Did Disney back you up when it came out?
 Did they really put themselves behind it to try to sell it?"
 Now Scorsese is a decent and diplomatic man, who likes to be fair to everybody, but eventually he said: "I personally think that, unfortunately, they didn't push the picture."
 For fear of offending China?
 "Who knows?" he said.
 But, perhaps significantly, he also said: "The market China represents is enormous, not just for Disney but many other corporations around the world."

 Accolades

 In popular culture

-In the second episode of The Sopranos, titled "46 Long" (1999), Christopher Moltisanti and Brendan Filone see Martin Scorsese outside a club, to whom Christopher says, "Marty!
-Kundun, I liked it."
+In "46 Long", the second episode of The Sopranos, Christopher Moltisanti, Adriana La Cerva, and friend Brendan Filone are waiting outside a nightclub when Scorsese (played by recording artist Tony Caso) is escorted inside by security.
+Christopher, excited to see the director, shouts "Marty!
+Kundun!
+I liked it."

 The movie inspired the writing of the 2008 song "Chinese Democracy" off the album of the same name by hard rock band Guns N' Roses.

-In 2017 the web series Lasagna Cat featured the film's complete score in the hour-long episode "07/27/1978", in which John Blyth Barrymore delivers a philosophical monologue about a Garfield strip published on the titular date.
+In 2017, the web series Lasagna Cat featured the film's complete score in the hour-long episode "07/27/1978", in which John Blyth Barrymore delivers a philosophical monologue about a Garfield strip published on the titular date.